scaleoutllc/reference-architecture-global-multi-cloud/README.md

 > *At the time of this writing Cloudflare does not support the creation of DNS subdomain zones (e.g. `dev.wescaleout.cloud`) without an enterprise account.
-To support ease of demonstration and testing by community members, AWS/Route53 has been chosen for managing all DNS below the root zone.
+To support ease of launchnstration and testing by community members, AWS/Route53 has been chosen for managing all DNS below the root zone.
 Any terraform-capable DNS provider that supports subdomain zones would work equally well.*